matt-bat/spontaneous-agent-thought-framework/README.md

 **Thank you for reading.**

-This repository will likely be expanded in the future with more on my testing and findings.
+This repository will be expanded in the future with more on my testing and findings.
 If you have made it this far, please give me a star!

 In the meantime, I encourage you to visit the discussions page and make contributions where relevant.